EMSSL/Matlab-common-code/README.md

 The _makingImages.m_ file provides tips on making images for presentations and for publication.
 The powerpoint presentation called _makingImages.pptx_ has some of the images made from the techniques described in the m-file.
 All the image files called crappy, better, and good go with this m-file.

 ## Matlab-common-code
-This repo is a common place for MATLAB functions to do common dynamics operations.
+This repo is a common place for MATLAB functions which are written by EMSSL folks.
 Look at the various functions to see the suite of functions.
+Contains functions for aerodynamics, dynamics, and optimization.
+Use these codes at your own risk as some contain bugs!
+If you find a bug, CREATE AN ISSUE!